-*My favorite mistake, a song by Sheryl Crowe–one of my all-time favorite songs*
+*My favorite mistake, a song by Sheryl Crowe–and one of my all-time favorite songs*

 I didn’t go back home to South Carolina for Thanksgiving.
 I don’t regret that decision, but it certainly did not make me the popular kid.
 Being the new kid in town means I work all the holidays people really want off work for.
 Being an only child means having no siblings to celebrate or commensurate with… also no siblings means there’s no one to give me nieces or nephews to play with, and with my father dying back in May, I don’t think it would be the happiest of occasions anyway.

-Anyway… and perhaps against my better judgement, I decided to soldier on to Myrtle Beach, where I did in fact meet my favorite mistake.
+Anyway… and perhaps against my better judgement, just like on the day we met and just like on the day of our first kiss, I made the decision to meet him.
+I decided to soldier on to Myrtle Beach.
 It’s been a hell of a three months.
 Loneliness + being overwhelmed on a personal level + dealing with a catastrophic natural disaster; sometimes my head hurts from all the knowledge and skills being crammed in it on a seemingly daily basis.
 Sometimes it’s nice to be with people who really know you, people willing to hold you when you need to be held, and kiss you when you need to be kissed.

-There are parts of my life in South Carolina; I miss my friends.
+There are parts of my life in South Carolina that I miss; I miss my friends and my kitties.
 No doubt, I needed to leave when I did– I needed to not be around my family.
 I needed to not be working at Hillcrest or GMH or the Children’s hospital.
 Too many recent bad memories.
 I needed a fresh start, but by God, it’s hard.

 Moving to a new city as a 20-something year old introvert who would rather hibernate than go out and meet people is hard.
 It’s extra hard to meet people when you work the night shift.
 I don’t want to date my favorite mistake again, especially since we now live in different states, but my God, it was so good to be with him again.